 Sure, you made your ‘Must See’ list of places you want to visit, but you didn’t take it a step further to help your wallet.

 Many travelers, both new and seasoned, often forget this part of the planning process.
-In addition to being important for cost-saving purposes, looking up a place you want to visit in advance is essential to be aware of dates and times it opens or will be closed to the public.
+In addition to being important for cost-saving purposes, looking up a place you want to visit in advance is essential to help you become aware of dates and times it may be closed to the public.

 DO THIS INSTEAD